yusukebe/url-shortener/README.md

 })
 ```

-There are a few strategies for generating a key, but we'll go with this:
+There are a few strategies for generating an unique key, but we'll go with this:

 - Create a random string.
 - Use 6 characters of it.